HLSSLH-hls/ConsciousnessSimulation/README.md

 **Building the technological foundation for human subjecthood beyond biological limitations.**

-Consciousness Engineering is an emerging interdisciplinary field exploring how human consciousness, identity, agency, and personal development can be preserved, extended, and transformed in artificial substrates.
+I coined the term **Consciousness Engineering** to describe an interdisciplinary field exploring how human consciousness, identity, agency, and personal development can be preserved, extended, and transformed within artificial substrates.
+While my initial definition focused primarily on consciousness and the psyche(2022-2025), I expanded the scope in 2026 to encompass human agency and subjecthood.

 This repository is part of the **2046 Consciousness Transfer Plan**, an experimental framework exploring the transition from biological human existence toward post-biological digital existence.